gachamacha/cursor-shopify-gachamacha/README-AUTOMATIC-COLLECTIONS.md

 4. Set the required permissions:
    - `read_products`, `write_products`
    - `read_collections`, `write_collections`
-5. Generate API credentials and note your API key and API secret key
+5. Generate API credentials and note your API key, API secret key, and Admin API access token

 ### 2. Deploy the Serverless Function

-1. Copy the code from `assets/auto-game-collections.js` to your serverless function
+1. Copy the code from `netlify/functions/auto-game-collections.js` to your serverless function
 2. Set up the following environment variables in your serverless function environment:
    - `SHOPIFY_SHOP_DOMAIN` - Your Shopify store domain (e.g., `your-store.myshopify.com`)
-   - `SHOPIFY_ACCESS_TOKEN` - The access token from your private app
+   - `SHOPIFY_ACCESS_TOKEN` - The Admin API access token from your private app
-   - `SHOPIFY_WEBHOOK_SECRET` - The webhook secret you'll use in the next step
+   - `SHOPIFY_API_SECRET_KEY` - The API secret key from your private app
    - `NODE_ENV` - Set to `production` for webhook verification
 3. Deploy the function and note the endpoint URL (e.g., `https://your-site.netlify.app/.netlify/functions/auto-game-collections`)